Prometee/docker-php-fpm/README.md

 Composer
 ---

-Globally installed with :
+Globally installed with no extra packages

- - hirak/prestissimo
- - squizlabs/php_codesniffer